-- Measure 6 involves the investigation and design of an integrated flood warning system for Lithgow which would include the installation of a network of pluviographic rain gauges, along with a series of telemetered stream gauges.
+- Measure 7 involves the investigation and design of an integrated flood warning system for Lithgow which would include the installation of a network of pluviographic rain gauges, along with a series of telemetered stream gauges.
 An automated alarm and public announcement system should be linked to the telemetered stream gauges warning residents and business owners that a key trigger level(s) has been reached and to monitor and take action where required.
-Other improvements include the installation of warning signs and self-deploying boom gates on low level creek crossings. - Measure 7 involves the implementation of the abovementioned integrated flood warning system for Lithgow. - Measure 8 involves the commissioning of a Voluntary Purchase and House Raising Feasibility Study for 30 residential properties that are located in a High Hazard Floodway area (which are eligible for inclusion in the NSW Government's Voluntary Purchase Scheme) and 25 dwellings that are of weatherboard type construction and also located in hazardous flood storage area (which are eligible for inclusion in the NSW Government's Voluntary House Raising Scheme).
-Although subject to the agreement by the affected owners, this measure includes the estimated cost of purchasing the 30 properties and raising the floor levels of 25 existing dwellings.
+Other improvements include the installation of warning signs and self-deploying boom gates on low level creek crossings. - Measure 8 involves the implementation of the abovementioned integrated flood warning system for Lithgow. - Measure 9 involves the commissioning of a Voluntary Purchase and House Raising Feasibility Study for a maximum of 30 residential properties that are located in a High Hazard Floodway area (which depending on their date of construction) are potentially eligible for inclusion in the NSW Government's Voluntary Purchase Scheme) and a maximum of nine dwellings that are of weatherboard type construction and also located in hazardous flood storage area (which again depending on their date of construction) are eligible for inclusion in the NSW Government's Voluntary House Raising Scheme.
+Although subject to confirmation of the date of construction, agreement by the affected owners and the timing of the implementation of Measure 15, this measure includes the estimated cost of purchasing the 30 properties and raising the floor levels of the nine existing dwellings.